-Hello, devoted readers of The Inquirer Morning Newsletter.
+Hello, loyal readers of The Inquirer Morning Newsletter.

 What you need to know today